-Overnight stay at teahouse.
+Overnight stay at the teahouse.

 Day7.
 Trek from Bamboo to Jhinu Danda (1,750m) with Hot Spring (5-6hrs)

-Overnight stay at teahouse.
+Overnight stay at a teahouse.

 Day8.
 Trek from Jhinu Danda to Pokhara (827m) (5hrs)

 Our trek start from the right side of Modi Khola about 4.5 hrs to Birethanti which can be considered as one of the best and the most relaxing walks of the entire trek.
-We will reach to Nayapul and after an hour of drive will take us back to Pokhara.
+We will reach to Nayapul and after an hour of the drive will take us back to Pokhara.